 - Grilled Vegetable and Goat Cheese Sandwiches from Leite's Culinaria

-Eggplant Rollatini with Goat Cheese and Pesto Recipe © 2008 Mario Batali.
+Eggplant Rollatini with Goat Cheese Recipe © 2008 Mario Batali.
 Photo © 2008 Beatriz da Costa.
 All rights reserved.